Mi-V-Ecosystem/mi-v-ecosystem.github.io/_docs/2-tools.md

 [SoftConsole Download](https://www.microchip.com/en-us/products/fpgas-and-plds/fpga-and-soc-design-tools/programming-and-debug/softconsole)

 # Renode
-Please refer to the Renode documentation located in **<SC_INSTALL>/documentation/renode** folder and [SoftConsole's Documentation Renode section](https://mi-v-ecosystem.github.io/SoftConsole-Documentation/) for details on how to use Renode with SoftConsole.

 Please refer to the Renode documentation located below for details on how to use Renode with SoftConsole.

 * SoftConsole-Install-Directory/documents/renode